hobbycoder7/pokemon-blue-team-overlay/README.md

 * Load Pokemon Blue rom
 * In vba-rr goto Tools > Lua Scripting > New Lua Scripting Window...
 * In the new window click Browse... and select the pokemon.lua file.
-* Click the Run button and play game.
+* Click the Run button and play!

 ---